lemon-42/learn_go/hello_world/writing_test.md

 - The test function take one arguments only `t *testing.T`
 - The `t` in the type `*testing.T` is an **hook** to the testing framework.
 We can also use it with for example : `t.Fail()`.

+## Discipline

+### TODO Loop :

+- Write a test
+- Make the compiler pass
+- Run the test, see that it fails and check the error message is meaningful
+- Write enough code to make the test pass
+- Refactor